mulargui/DVM/README.md

 myssh.sh is a subset of dvm.sh that I use to work with VMs from others.
 I just need to edit the DNS of the VM.\
 echo "Usage:  $0 [help|connect|upload file|download file|rupload dir|rdownload dir]"

-awsparams.sh has all the AWS secrets needed.
+awsparams.sh declares all the AWS secrets needed.
 Use awsparams-template.sh to build it.

 Enjoy!